thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 be judged based on their relationship to Him.

 Christianity's view of judgment is not arbitrary; it is rooted in the holiness and justice of God.
-While other religions may offer differing paths to spiritual fulfillment or salvation, Christianity presents a very sobering truth - **salvation is found only in Jesus Christ.**
+While other religions may offer differing paths to spiritual fulfilment or salvation, Christianity presents a very sobering truth - **salvation is found only in Jesus Christ.**

 **To reject this truth is to reject the only means of reconciliation with God.**

-## The Short of it
+## The Short of It

 While all religions may share certain moral teachings, they are not all valid paths to the same God.